 - Optional subjects (courses)

 - Work in small groups

 ECTЅ (European Credit Transfer System)

-It represents a higher education qualification that corresponds quantitatively to 180-240 ECTS credits, which corresponds to three or four year full-time study.
+A higher education qualification that corresponds quantitatively to 180-240 ECTS credits, which corresponds to three or four year of full-time study.
 Bachelor’s programmes (240 ECTS credits) last 4 years in our Academy.

 The next higher education qualification.
 It usually requires the completion of a Bachelor’s programme at a recognized higher education institution.
 A Master's degree is not only awarded to students who have demonstrated and significantly expanded the knowledge linked to the first cycle, but they also established a foundation or an opportunity for the development and implementation of original ideas (usually through research).
 Master’s programmes (300 ECTS credits) last 1 year, i.e., five-year bachelor’s/master’s programs are available at our institution.

 A document issued together with the diploma; it contains a list of the exams passed and their ECTS value as well as other provisions that are not listed in the diploma but they are important for understanding programmes (curriculums).
 The Diploma Supplement shows objective data and enables international transparency and comparability of qualifications.